Zuni Indian Reservation: Population

 The population was reported at 7,891 inhabitants in the 2010 census.
 Almost all of the population lives in the reservation headquarters community of Zuni Pueblo, located near the reservation's center, or in nearby Black Rock, to its east.

 History and main features

 Also on the main reservation are the Hawikuh Ruins.
 The ancient Zuni pueblo of Hawikuh was the largest of the Seven Cities of Cibola.
 It was established in the 13th century and abandoned in 1680.
 It was also the first pueblo seen by the Spanish explorers.
 The African scout Estevanico was the first non-Native to reach this area.

-The largest town on the reservation is Zuni Pueblo, which is seat of Tribal government.
+The largest town on the reservation is Zuni Pueblo, New Mexico, which is seat of tribal government.
 Also on the reservation are the towns of Black Rock and Pescado.
 There is a branch campus of the University of New Mexico located in Zuni.